boxcutter/ubuntu/README.md

     vagrant plugin install vagrant-serverspec

 The `Makefile` has individual targets for each box type with the prefix `test-*` should you wish to run tests individually for each box.
+For example:

+    make test-box/virtualbox/ubuntu1404-nocm.box

 Similarly there are targets with the prefix `ssh-*` for registering a newly-built box with vagrant and for logging in using just one command to